 Because we are doing more high intensity training at this time of the cycle, foods that are anti-inflammatory and rich in antioxidants have been found to help reduce muscle soreness and optimise recovery.

-“The anthocyanin's found in cherries and other dark berries like strawberries, raspberries, blueberries and blackberries have been shown to have anti-inflammatory effects, so they’re great to add into your diet – and not just at this phase but across your whole cycle,” urges Emma.
-“Leafy green veg is packed with antioxidants too, so try to include foods like spinach, kale and chard into each meal.”
+“The anthocyanin's found in cherries and other dark berries, such as strawberries, raspberries, blueberries and blackberries have been shown to have anti-inflammatory effects, so they’re great to add into your diet – and not just at this phase but across your whole cycle,” urges Emma.
+“Leafy green veg is packed with antioxidants too, so try to include foods like spinach, kale and chard in each meal whenever you can.”

 Map your training to your menstrual cycle with Jennis CycleMapping.
 Sign up to try it first